Encrypt your Microsoft 365 emails with S/MIME

 We must now export our certificate provider information to a single file.
 We can use that file to give it to Exchange Online to trust our certificates and be able to setup the secure, encrypted connection.

-On the computer where you installed the S/MIME certificate, open PowerShell.
+On the computer where you just installed the S/MIME certificate, open PowerShell (ISE) as Administrator.

 return